History of syphilis: Historical treatments

 Guaiacum was a popular treatment in the 16th century and was strongly advocated by Ulrich von Hutten and others.
 Because guaiacum came from Hispaniola where Columbus had landed, proponents of the Columbian theory contended that God had provided a cure in the same location from which the disease originated.
 In 1525, the Spanish priest Francisco Delicado, who himself suffered from syphilis, wrote El modo de adoperare el legno de India occidentale (How to Use the Wood from the West Indies) discussing the use of guaiacum for treatment of syphilis.
 Although it did not have the unpleasant side effects of mercury, guaiacum was not particularly effective, at least not beyond the short term, and mercury was thought to be more effective.
 Some physicians continued to use both mercury and guaiacum on patients.
 After 1522, the Blatterhaus—an Augsburg municipal hospital for the syphilitic poor—would administer guaiacum (as a hot drink, followed by a sweating cure) as the first treatment, and use mercury as the treatment of last resort.

 Another 16th-century treatment advocated by the Italian physician Antonio Musa Brassavola was the oral administration of Root of China, a form of sarsaparilla (Smilax).
+In 1643, it was noted by Roger Williams in the early Americas that the Indigenous Narragansett and the Wampanoag peoples of Rhode Island had regular sweat lodges and “by sweating and some potions, they perfectly and speedily cure” syphilis, though at the time Europeans did not view Indigenous remedies as suitable for Europeans.

 In the seventeenth century, English physician and herbalist Nicholas Culpeper recommended the use of heartsease (wild pansy).